while-basic/ai-tamagotchi/README.md

 ## Deployment Guide

-Now you have played with the AI tamago locally -- it's time to deploy it somewhere more permanent so you can access it anytime!
+Now you have played with the AI Tamagotchi locally -- it's time to deploy it somewhere more permanent so you can access it anytime!

 **0. Choose which model you want to use in production**
 - If you want to test out using Chatgpt in prod, simply remove `LLM_MODEL=ollama` from `.env.local` and fill in `OPENAI_API_KEY`